Get access to exclusive updates, the latest news and the inside scoop 🍨

 N0.2: Google Ads -

-Google ads are a great way to get in front of customers when they’re searching for products that your business offers to its customers.
-So naturally, this form of advertising just had to make a feature on our list of ecommerce marketing tips.
+Google ads are a great way to get in front of customers when they’re searching for products that Shopidy stores like yours are offering to their customers.

 Google popularized this PPC model in which you only pay when somebody clicks on an ad to visit your website, seems fair right?
 Typically, these are text ads that display at the top of search results, above the organic listings.

 When your ad shows, and who it shows to, is determined by a complex auction-based format, which incorporates a variety of factors, most of which are in your control.
 Google factors in the following when determining your ad placement:

 This is arguably one of the most important factors within your control listed within today's guide to eCommerce marketing tips.
 The keyword that you choose to target will be what is used to trigger your ad to show when somebody searches for that keyword or phrase.

 Moving on to the next of our eCommerce marketing tips is quality scrore.

 Quality score is a measure on a scale of 0-10 of how relevant your ad and landing page are to the user’s search query.
 Naturally, Google will want to ensure that they’re providing the best results for a user’s query.